IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 Following the formation of the first permanent Board, and annually thereafter, the Directors shall elect a Director to serve as Board Chair by majority vote.
 The IETF, IAB and IRTF chairs, and the chair of ISOC's Board, will be ineligible for this Board Chair role.
-The Board may also form committees of the Board and/or define other roles for IETF LLC Board Directors as necessary.
+The Board may also form committees of the Board and/or define other roles for Board Directors as necessary.

 # IETF LLC Funding